MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/webview2apissample.md

 ---
 # Win32 sample app

-This sample, **WebView2APISample**, demonstrates how to use the WebView2 control and WebView2 APIs to add features to a Win32 C++ app.
+The **WebView2APISample** app demonstrates how to use the WebView2 control and WebView2 APIs to add features to a Win32 C++ app.

 *  Sample name: **WebView2APISample**
 *  Repo directory: [WebView2APISample](https://github.com/MicrosoftEdge/WebView2Samples/tree/main/SampleApps/WebView2APISample)